Putin says Russia economy will be cured, offers no remedy

 Asked about Ukraine, where Russia has irked the West by backing pro-Russian separatists fighting in two eastern regions, Putin said Moscow wanted a political resolution to a conflict that has killed 4,700 people.

-He also called for "political unity", suggesting he does not intend to annex the regions that have rebelled, and avoided calling them "New Russia", a phrase he has used in the past.
+He also called for "political unity", suggesting he does not intend to annexe the regions that have rebelled, and avoided calling them "New Russia", a phrase he has used in the past.

 But he blamed NATO for the worst relations between Moscow and the West in decades.